Use the quicklinks below to jump to the desired section regarding transport in and around Koh Rong.

 Transport to and from Koh Rong is at the mercy of the weather.
 Boats sometimes leave late as a result, so give yourself a few extra hours if you're booking a bus directly after your return to Sihanoukville.
-If you're susceptible to sea sickness, you might wish to dose yourself up prior to departure, as during the rainy season, things can get a little rough.
+If you're susceptible to sea sickness, you might wish to dose yourself up prior to departure, as during the rainy season, things can get a little rough on the slow boats.

-Palm Beach Resort run their own daily boat for $15 directly to the northeast of the island.
+Palm Beach Resort and Lonely Beach run their own daily boat directly to the mainland.